rolo298github/first-custom-theme/README.md

 ***Special Note: Work In Progress***

 This is my first custom theme for the Brackets editor.
 I am a new student to web development and github.
-So please bare with me as I learn to setup this project.

 <h2>Installing Theme</h2>
+Install custom theme through Brackets program.
+Look for *Rolando Zabala II's first custom theme* in Bracket Add-On Extension under Themes.

+Or

 Click on
 ![download-zip](https://raw.githubusercontent.com/rolo298github/first-custom-theme/master/screenshots/download_zip.PNG)

 Downloading the file should be occuring.

-Refer to [Guide to Brackets Extension](https://github.com/adobe/brackets/wiki/Brackets-Extensions) for a detailed guide to installing addons or themes into Brackets.
+For addition help refer to [Guide to Brackets Extension](https://github.com/adobe/brackets/wiki/Brackets-Extensions) for a detailed guide to installing addons or themes into Brackets.

 <h2>Resources</h2>